risk-first/website/introduction/A-Simple-Scenario.md

 ## Meeting Reality

 As the dinner party gets closer, we make our preparations, and the inadequacies of the [Internal Model](Glossary#Internal-Model) become apparent, and we learn what we didn't know.
 The [Hidden Risks](Glossary#hidden-risk) reveal themselves.
-Other things we were worried about may not materialise.
+Other things we were worried about don't materialise.
 Things we thought would be minor risks turn out to be greater.

 Our model is forced to [Meet Reality](Glossary#meet-reality), and the model changes.
 We may be forced to take further, mitigating actions to deal with these new risks, as shown in this diagram.